Solar Panel Information

 Energy storage is becoming increasingly efficient.
 With solar batteries becoming more popular, energy your system produced during the day can be stored for use at night or on cloudy days when less power is produced.
 This is a good way to ensure your home is even more energy efficient and you get the best out of your panels.

-It is a common misconception that the sun must be directly shining on a solar panel for it to work efficiently, but this is not true.
-They can still produce electricity even on dull days, but their efficiency will be much more on sunny days in the summer than winter as the sun is higher in the sky.
+It is a common misconception that the sun must be directly shining on a solar panel for it to work efficiently, as this is not true.
+They can still produce electricity even on dull days, but they will work far more efficiently on sunny days in the summer than winter as the sun is higher in the sky.
 The best panels can have an efficiency of around 22%.
 This is very high efficiency as most are around 15%.

 There are many benefits to generating solar electricity, here are few: